Lesterpaintstheworld/terminal-velocity/duplicate_analysis_report.md

 ## Next Steps
 - Implement changes based on redundancy findings.
 - Continue monitoring for further redundancies in future drafts.
+- Review and consolidate identified duplications to enhance narrative coherence.
+- Document the consolidation process and any changes made to character profiles, scenes, and world-building elements.

 ## Document Findings
 - **Character Profiles**: